MuhammedAkcin/MY-DEVOPS/hands-on/Nexus/Nexus-01-creating-maven-repositories/README.md

 At the end of this hands-on training, students will be able to;

-- Create hosted and proxy repostiories.
+- Create hosted and proxy repostiories

 - Create a group repository consisting of hosted and proxy repositories.